jfrog/SwampUp2021/SU-114-From-Git-To-Kubernetes/README.md

 - Create a Pipeline Source based on the forked repository, with the following Pipeline Config File Filter: ```SU-114-From-Git-To-Kubernetes/(.*)pipelines(.*).yaml``` and branch ```main```:</br>
 ![alt text](https://i.ibb.co/BrMcgw7/Screen-Shot-2021-05-01-at-13-55-40.png)

-- Make sure all pipelines were loaded under "My Pipelines":cd
+- Make sure all pipelines were loaded under "My Pipelines":
 ![alt text](https://i.ibb.co/mqMSDpd/Screen-Shot-2021-05-11-at-13-32-51.png)

 - Run the "suv_114_on_boarding_environment" to populate all repositories for our demo.</br>